Gab-Amboy/ECE2112_Spotify-EDA-Using-Python/README.md

 Output: <br>
 ![Tracks by release year](https://github.com/user-attachments/assets/2c9a362a-4bac-4a4d-81e3-04ac431110e4)

 <ins>**General Description:**</ins> The left histogram shows the number of tracks released each year, showing an increase in recent years especially after 2020.
-This shows that a lot of songs were released during that periond in time.
+This shows that a lot of songs were released during that period in time.
 The right box plot shows the distribution of release years, showing the outliers which are tracks released before 2020.

 ### Distribution of Tracks by Number of Artist(s)
 Input: